Communication

 Take notes visibly.
 It signals respect and helps you remember.
 “Mind if I jot a couple of things down?” is always fine.

 Leave one minute early.
-Twenty-minute meetings should run 19 minutes.
+Twenty-minute meetings should run 19.
 Respecting the clock is a senior signal.

 The follow-up note

-24 hours later, send a short thank-you.
-Three lines:
+24 hours later, three lines:

 Thanks again for the time yesterday — the specific thing about [detail] has already changed how I’m thinking about [my thing].
 I’ll let you know how [next step] goes.